ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Homework challenges
 ### Run the dockerfile CMD as an external script
 :white_check_mark: DONE.
-It was quit challenging this task becuase I had never created a Dockerfile using external script.
-I did a lot of attempts and research to findout how to do it.
+It was quit challenging this task because I had never created a Dockerfile using external script.
+I did a lot of attempts and research to find out how to do it.

-For this case I have created the bash file `run_flask_server.sh` to be used as external file, then I did some changes in docker file to maket able to uploald the script, change the permissions and run it.
+For this case I have created the bash file `run_flask_server.sh` to be used as external file, then I did some changes in docker file to make it able to upload the script, change the permissions and run it.
 Warning: as a prerequisite, the bash file must be in the same directory as Dockerfile.

 Please find below the bash script code: